Chase Sapphire Preferred Card® Benefits: 12+ Perks You’ll Love

-So yeah, these points are pretty valuable!
+So yeah, these points are super valuable!

 If you’re new to rewards cards, you may not realize the commitment you’re making.
-It takes time, energy, and spending to earn points, so you want to make sure you’re earning the right points and miles.
+It takes time, energy, and spending to earn points, so you need to make sure you’re earning the right points and miles.